top of page

 6) The tooth never erupted and is still in the bone.

 No matter what your reason, there is a solution for everyone.
-If the gap created by the missing tooth is very small your dentist may recommend no treatment.
+If the gap created by the missing tooth is very small your dentist may recommend no treatment (however the longer a space is left the bone shrinks and makes placing an implant tougher (we normally recommend a permanent replacement within 12 months of tooth loss).
 Other options also include:

 Loose Teeth and Gaps